datafold/documentation/getting-started/data-warehouses/postgres.md

----
-description: Setting up your Postgres data source in Datafold
----

 # Postgres

 To connect to Postgres, you need to create a user with read-only access to all tables in all schemas, write access to Datafold-specific schema for temporary tables: